Evolution of Worcestershire county boundaries since 1844: A unitary future?

 The subsequent local government restructuring in April 2009 and 2019-2023, which abolished more two-tier counties (including Shropshire, Buckinghamshire, Dorset and Cheshire) did not affect Worcestershire.
-The county still maintains a two-tier administrative system as per the Local Government Act 1992, although Lord Heseltine's No stone unturned: in pursuit of growth review for the Department of Business, Innovation & Skills suggested that all English local authorities should be unitary or combined authority models similar to the existing structures in Scotland and Wales.
+The county still maintains a two-tier administrative system as per the Local Government Act 1992, although Michael Heseltine's No stone unturned: in pursuit of growth review for the Department of Business, Innovation & Skills suggested that all English local authorities should be unitary or combined authority models similar to the existing structures in Scotland and Wales.
 As of 2014, conversations are taking place within the local media about the positives and negatives of a possible unitary council structure within Worcestershire.
 Possibilities being put forward in these discussions are broadly similar to the Local Government Boundary Commission for England proposals prior to the 'Hereford & Worcester' abolition.
 These ideas consist of either two unitary authorities based in North Worcestershire (Bromsgrove, Redditch, Wyre Forest) and South Worcestershire (Malvern Hills, Worcester, Wychavon) or a single countywide council as per Herefordshire.
-In September 2020; Redditch Borough Council's Leader said For me in Redditch, the two-tier system does not work and suggested either a merger of Worcestershire's districts into two unitary authorities, an 'across the border’ solution and/or closer links with the West Midlands Combined Authority.
+In September 2020; Redditch Borough Council's Leader said For me in Redditch, the two-tier system does not work and suggested either a merger of Worcestershire's districts into two unitary authorities, an 'across the border' solution and/or closer links with the West Midlands Combined Authority.
 Already the three district councils in the south of the county have successfully worked together to produce the South Worcestershire Development Plan, which replaced the existing Local Plans of these three partner councils when it was adopted in February 2016; it also superseded elements of Worcestershire County Council's County Structure Plan.
 There are also joint service provisions between the North Worcestershire districts including building control shared services, water management and the emergency planning and business continuity service, along with a joint economic growth strategy.